 - 150 ml (¼pt) double cream (heavy cream) whipped

-- Place 125g (4oz) sugar in a saucepan with 2 tbsp water and heat gently stirring until sugar has dissolved.
+- Place 125g (4oz) sugar in a saucepan with 2 tablespoon water and heat gently stirring until sugar has dissolved.

 - Stop stirring and increase the heat.
 Boil the sugar syrup until it caramelises and turns golden brown.
 Remove from the heat and whisk in 15g (½oz butter) followed by 75ml (¼ cup) cream.
 Set aside and allow to cool.